Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Problem formulation for local end users

 The established autocorrelation and the normal distribution of the randomness behaviour allow for the modelling of Gaussian processes.
 Fundamentally, the design of Gaussian processes is based on the design of the kernel (or covariance function) $k_n$ \cite{görtler2019a}.
 The most common kernel is the squared exponential (SE) kernel \cite{advanced2022marcus}.
 For a univariate $\! h$, the SE kernel $\! k_\text{SE} \!: \! \mathbb{R} \! \times \! \mathbb{R} \! \mapsto \! \mathbb{R}$ is denoted as:

-The SE kernel is stationary because it depends only on the temporal distance between two time intervals, not the intervals themselves.
-This poses a challenge in modelling the randomness of end users as it requires constant randomness behaviour throughout the day, which is unrealistic.
+The SE kernel is stationary inherently because it depends only on the temporal distance between two time intervals, not the intervals themselves.
+This poses a challenge in modelling the randomness of end users, as it implies constant randomness behaviour throughout the day, which is unrealistic.
 Hence, we extend the stationary SE kernel to a non-stationary kernel by incorporating the aforementioned randomness measurement $\sigma^2_{n,t}$.
+To effectively incorporate this measure into the kernel function, we first set $\sigma^2_\text{SE}$ at a constant value of $1$.
+This adjustment allows $\sigma^2_{n,t}$ to function as the sole variance parameter, ensuring that our adapted non-stationary kernel accurately represents the varying randomness of end-user consumption.
 We define $\! \mathbf{K_\text{SE}} = [k_\text{SE}(h_i, h_j)]_{i,j=1}^{H}$ as the $\!
 H \times H \!$ covariance matrix constructed from the SE kernel, and $\mathbf{K}_n \in \mathbb{R}^{H \times H}$ the covariance matrix from the non-stationary kernel $k_n$.
 It is imperative to ensure that $\mathbf{K}_n$ is positive semi-definite.

 \begin{theorem} Let $\mathbf{\Lambda}$ be a square diagonal matrix and $\mathbf{K}$ be a positive semi-definite matrix, then $\mathbf{\Lambda}^\top \mathbf{K} \mathbf{\Lambda}$ is symmetric and positive semi-definite. \end{theorem} In this model, we consider $\mathbf{K}_n = \mathbf{\Lambda}_n^\top \mathbf{K_\text{SE}} \mathbf{\Lambda}_n$ where $\mathbf{\Lambda}_n \in \mathbb{R}^{H \times H}$ is represented as: